-Abstract-We develop a decentralized algorithm to coordinate a group of mobile robots to search for unknown and transient radio sources.
-In addition to limited mobility and ranges of communication and sensing, the robot team has to deal with challenges from signal source anonymity, short transmission duration, and variable transmission power.
-We propose a two-step approach: first, we decentralize belief functions that robots use to track source locations using checkpointbased synchronization, and second, we propose a decentralized planning strategy to coordinate robots to ensure the existence of checkpoints.
-We analyze memory usage, data amount in communication, and searching time for the proposed algorithm.
-We have implemented the proposed algorithm and compared it with two heuristics.
+Abstract-We develop a decentralized algorithm to coordinate a group of mobile robots to search for unknown and transient radio sources in an open field.
+In addition to their limited mobility and ranges of communication and sensing, the robot team has to deal with challenges from signal source anonymity, short transmission duration, variable transmission power, and the unknown source number since the radio sources may not be friendly.
+Building on our prior work, we propose a two-step approach: first, we decentralize belief functions that robots use to track source locations using checkpointbased synchronization, and second, we propose a decentralized planning strategy to coordinate robots to ensure the existence of checkpoints.
+We formally analyze memory usage, data amount in communication, and the expected searching time for the proposed algorithm.
+We have implemented the proposed algorithm and compared it with two heuristics in simulation based on real sensory data.
 The experiment results show that our algorithm successfully trades a modest amount of memory for the fastest searching time among the three methods.